gluethegiant/gtg-rack/README.md

 ## Release Notes

+v2.0.0 The (October 6, 2021)

+- Color themes and text modified to work on VCV Rack 2

 v1.1.3 The Forever Vu Release (January 25, 2021)

 - Vu meters no longer get knocked out by rogue modules that throw infinities and NANs